 The next step was to code the samples – this was carried out using one of Domino’s D120i CO2 laser coders.

 “I was expecting to see a result similar to the effect that we get when laser coding PET bottles – which is an etched, engraved code on the very top of the substrate,” says Stadler.
-“In fact, the effect of the laser was to change the colour of the film, resulting in a crisp, white code.”
+“In fact, the effect of the laser was to change the color of the film, resulting in a crisp, white code.”

 The films were then subjected to further suitability testing to ascertain the minimum laser strength and code speed required to achieve a readable code.
 The results were encouraging, revealing that Domino’s lowest-power CO2 laser, the D120i, was capable of coding the substrate with just 40% laser power, even when operating at high production speeds.